benjaminapetersen/example-operator/README.md

 # Console Operator

-An operator for OpenShift Console built using the operator-sdk.
+An operator for OpenShift Console.

 The console-operator installs and maintains the web console on a cluster.